angiereyes99/Gator-Sports/README.md

-# Gator-Sports
+## Gator-Sports
-## Dependencies:
+  ### Dependencies:
-`1. python 3.8 or later
+    - python 3.8 or later
- 2. pip3 command tool
+    - pip3 command

-## How to Run:
+  ### How to Run:
-  1. git clone repo
+    - clone the repo
-  2. cd into folder
+    - cd into Gator-Sports
-  3. pip3 install -r requirements.txt
+    - pip3 install -r requirements.txt
-  4. python3 gatorsports.py
+    - python3 gatorsports.py
-  5. visit localhost:3000